top of page

 Do you eat what you sell?

-Definitely!
+Absolutely!
 It would be concerning to us if a company or organization didn’t use their own products.
 We raise the calves that we butcher for ourselves, along with the calves that are raised for customers.
 They all get the same feed, grass, hay and care.
 We want to be confident that what we sell is quality beef - and to do that we MUST be a consumer of our own products.